justeat/JustEat.RecruitmentTest/Test.Automation.Engineer.md

 ### Platform Choice

-You can create step definitions using any language of framework you are experienced with.
+You can create step definitions using any language or framework you are experienced with.

 ### Task requirements